canonical/manager.assets.ubuntu.com/README.md

 export WEBSERVICE_URL=https://my-assets-server.com  # Where to find the assets-server (default: http://localhost:8012) make develop                                        # Start the development server on port 8011
 ```

+---

+The champion for this project is [nottrobin](https://github.com/nottrobin).